SFDO-Community-Sprints/summit-events-app-documentation/docs/standard-features/event-instance-functionality/capacity-control-reg-counts.md

     + Logic: Status EQUALS Confirmed

 ## Expectations
-+ **Exceeding Event Capacity**

 ## Additional Notes
-+ **Guest Counts** - Within Summit Events, there is a [Guest Feature]() that allows you to input Registration details.
++ **Guest Counts** - Within Summit Events, there is a [Custom Question Feature](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/advanced-features/custom-questions/) that allows you to input additional Registrant details.
 When utilizing the feature, a new registration record is created and link to the original registrant.
 With the feature each attendee gets their own registration record and counted as a Primary Attendee.

++ **Exceeding Event Capacity** - There are times when the event capacity may be exceeded.
+This will happen if the available capacity is less then the last registrations total number of attendees.
+For example, the Current Available Capacity reflect "1" and the next Registrants indicated they are bringing a guest, for a total of 2 attendees.
+This will reflect the Current Available capacity as a negative number.